witchessabath/mkdocs/docs/NAS.md

 - `sudo mkdir -p /mnt/sambavolume` and `sudo mount /dev/mapper/volgroup1-sambavolume /mnt/sambavolume` to mount the logical volume.
 - to make persistent after reboots, I added an entry for the volume to `/etc/fstab`: `/dev/mapper/volgroup1-sambavolume /mnt/sambavolume ext4 defaults 0 2`

+### Connecting to the share from Windows devices
+To connect to the share using Windows devices, simply enter `\\<serverIP>\<sambasharename>` in the file explorer or map as new network device.
+So in my case, `\\cutiepi\samba`.
+You are now automatically connected to whatever directory is specified as 'path' in the smb.conf file for this share.